tojamvti/test_flask/README.md

     Utilizes Jinja templating to dynamically display recipe details.
     Organizes recipes into a responsive layout with cards.
     Includes links for adding recipes and searching.

-add_recipe.html:

-    Description: HTML template for rendering the add recipe page.
-    Functionality:
-    Includes a form for users to input recipe details.
-    Utilizes Jinja templating for form rendering.
-    Provides a button to go back to the main recipe list.

 style.css: